C# Switch Statement (How it Works For Developers)

 2.2.
 Switch Statement with Patterns (C# 7.0 and later)

 C# 7.0 introduced case pattern matching which allowed for a more expressive and flexible switch statement.
-A pattern match expression can include type patterns, property patterns, and more, making code even more readable.
+A pattern match expression can include type patterns, property patterns, and more, making the code even more readable.

 object obj = "Hello";